Business

 What will I study?

 The course provides an interesting, relevant and current insight into a range of issues and activities affecting organisations in the modern business environment.
-Issues including:
+Issues include:

 The course will help you to develop an understanding of business organisations, the markets they serve and the process of adding value.
 In looking at this from the perspective of different stakeholders, a range of different disciplines are employed, taking an integrated approach in analysing the complexity of decision-making.